 Prior to Merrimack, Davis worked at Bryant University where he served as the Assistant Director of Sports Communications for 13 months.
 He was the chief contact for men's and women's soccer, field hockey, women's basketball, and baseball and assisted with men's basketball, football, tennis, golf, track and field, cross country and softball.
 He was the executive producer of the weekly Comfort Suites Coaches Show and founded the Bryant Production Group which webcast all football and basketball games, as well as other selected events.

-Davis resides in Medford, Mass., with his wife Kristin and their dog Kipper and is pursuing his Masters in Sports Management from Southern New Hampshire University.
+Davis resides in Somerville, Mass., with his wife Kristin and their dog Kipper and is pursuing his Masters in Sports Management from Southern New Hampshire University (expected Sept.
+2015).